Who invented the digital camera facts

 Additionally, digital cameras allow users to take an unlimited number of photos, as memory cards can be easily replaced or expanded.
 This eliminates the need to be conservative with shots, as users can experiment and capture as many photos as they want without worrying about wasting film.

-See also How to make pictures from a digital camera look professional
+See also How do i download pic from a digital kodak camera

 3. Ease of Use